michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 4. You have an Azure user account that has access to two subscriptions.
 You need to retrieve a storage account key secret from Azure Key Vault. </br>
 `Get-AzSubscription` because there is more than 1, then `Set-AzContext -SubscriptionId`, then `Get-AzStorageAccountKey`, then `Get-AzKeyVaultSecret -VaultName`

 5. You must grant a VM access to specific resource groups in Azure Resource Manager.
 You need to obtain an Azure Resource Manager access token.
-Answer: We need to run `Invoke-RestMethod` cmdlet to make a request to the local managed identity for Azure resources endpoint.
+Answer: We need to run `Invoke-RestMethod` cmdlet (Sends an HTTP or HTTPS request to a RESTful web service) to make a request to the local managed identity for Azure resources endpoint.